Skip to main content

 • ReLU (Rectified Linear Unit)

-• ReLU is a neural network activation function that outputs the input if it is greater than 0, and 0 otherwise.
-Sigmoid and Tanh functions suffered from the vanishing gradient problem.
-ReLU was introduced to solve this problem.
+• ReLU is a neural network activation function that outputs the input as is if it's greater than 0, and 0 otherwise.
+Sigmoid and Tanh functions suffered from the vanishing gradient problem; ReLU was introduced to solve this issue.

-• Widely used in models like CNNs and deep learning (strong in hidden layers), contributing to faster learning and mitigating the vanishing gradient problem.
+• Widely used in models like CNNs and deep learning ( especially effective in hidden layers), contributing to faster learning and mitigating the vanishing gradient problem.

 • Tanh (Hyperbolic Tangent)

-• A function that transforms input values to the range of -1 to 1.
-It is similar to the sigmoid function, but its output converges to the range of -1 to 1 instead of 0 to 1.
-It offers a more balanced range (-1 to 1) while behaving similarly to the sigmoid function, and is often used in RNNs.
+• A function that transforms input values into the range of -1 to 1.
+It is similar to the sigmoid function, but its output converges to the -1 to 1 range instead of 0 to 1.
+While behaving similarly to sigmoid, it provides a more balanced range (-1 to 1) and is often used in RNNs.

 • Used in RNNs (for processing time-series data), especially as an activation function for hidden layers.